 In most cases, surgeons will remove the portion of the disc that protrudes into the spinal column.
 In these cases where the surgeon must remove the entire disc, they will fuse the adjacent vertebrae together with a bone graft.

-To allow the fusion process to safely take place over months, the surgeon will place metal hardware into the spine to provide spinal stability.
+To allow the fusion process to take place over months safely, the surgeon will place metal hardware into the spine to provide spinal stability.